-NSHSS recognizes secondary school scholars for their academic achievements as well as service to their local communities.
-The USD $225 membership fee provides young scholars with an array of resources that encourage smooth transitions from secondary school to university and beyond.
+NSHSS recognizes high school scholars for their academic achievements as well as service to their local communities.
+The membership fee provides young scholars with an array of resources that encourage smooth transitions from high school to university and beyond.

 Our mission is to recognize academic excellence and honor the highest achieving high school students, providing them with the resources and network to excel in college, career and community.

 Our vision is to establish a worldwide network of high achieving scholars and help equip them to be the next generation of impact-driven leaders in their schools, workplaces, and communities.
-The Society, its mission, values and student members embody the Nobel Spirit.
+NSHSS, its mission, values and student members embody the Nobel Spirit.